karammulc/StreamTunes-Case-Study/README.md

 Immediately, I noticed that songs listed as remastered, though they included their release within the title themselves, had the original versions' release date as their value.
 Sigue by Ed Sheeran and J Balvin also was incorrect.
 There a corrupted value that had the artist name in the title; this was resolved.

+At first, I tried replacing the data source with a corrected CSV, but unfortunately, Tableau Public's free version does not allow you to replace a data source easily.
+Alternatively, I created a calculated field to resolve these errors.

 I will be noting these as a comment on kaggle.